Stars vs. Golden Knights Prediction & Picks - October 17

 Stars vs. Golden Knights Prediction & Picks: Line, Spread, Over/Under - October 17

-The Vegas Golden Knights (3-0, on a three-game winning streak) host the Dallas Stars (1-0) at T-Mobile Arena.
-The game on Tuesday, October 17 starts at 10:30 PM ET on ESPN+, BSSW, and SCRIPPS.
+The Vegas Golden Knights (3-0) will attempt to extend a three-game win streak when they square off against the Dallas Stars (1-0) at home on Tuesday, October 17 at 10:30 PM ET on ESPN+, BSSW, and SCRIPPS.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.